sergei202/okcoders-backend-2016/10-node/10-02-intro-to-node.md

 Our server program, on the other hand, keeps running even after the last line of code is reached.
 Why?

 Javascript programs run with a built-in event loop.
 An event loop handles and processes external events and converts them into callback invocations.
-Events in the browser include activity like a user clicking the mouse on a button, scrolling or entering some text.
+Events in the browser include activity like a user clicking on a button, scrolling or entering some text.
 On the server events include the completion of file system operations or network connections.

 When a program registers a callback for events that may occur sometime in the future, node ensures the event loop continues to run while waiting for events to occur.
-If there is nothing for your program to do in the meantime no code will be executed, but as soon as an event does occur your callback code is run so that your program has the opportunity to respond to it.
+If there is nothing for your program to do in the meantime, no code will be executed; but as soon as an event does occur your callback code is run so that your program has the opportunity to respond to it.
 Your program will continue to run, waiting for events to occur, as long as you have callbacks registered for events.

 ## Creating Your Own Modules